Financial Aid Voyager Proxy Access

 How are outside scholarships applied to my bill?

-Scholarships are usually paid with one check for the annual amount, or two checks--each for half of the annual amount.
+Scholarships are usually paid with one check or two checks.
 The timing of when the scholarship check is received affects how the scholarship is applied to your bill.

 What other scholarship opportunities do I have?